Pre-course Assignment

 remotes::install_github("ncss-tech/soilReports", dependencies=FALSE, upgrade=FALSE, build=FALSE)

-0.8 Connect Local NASIS
+0.9 Connect Local NASIS

 Establish an ODBC connection to NASIS by following the directions at the following hyperlink (ODBC Connection to NASIS).

-Once you’ve successfully established a ODBC connection, prove it by loading your NASIS selected set with the site and pedon tables for any pedons from your local area.
-You only need a few pedons at a minimum for this demo – too many (say, >20) will make the example profile plot cluttered.
+Once you’ve successfully established the ODBC connection, you will “prove” it by loading your NASIS selected set with the site and pedon tables for any pedons from your local area.

 Submit the resulting plot to your mentor (from “Plot” pane (bottom-right): Export → Save as PDF…)